Launch Your First Supplement in the US & EU: A Product Guide

 • which channels perform best

-Maybe your product needs a different flavor.
-Maybe the label needs clearer dosage instructions.
-Maybe customers love the benefit but want a bundle.
+Maybe the product needs a new flavor, clearer dosage instructions, or a bundle.
 Maybe your market responds better to education than discounts.

 You only learn this once the product is in front of real buyers.